Item 8: Familiarize yourself with reference and pointer types

 }

-An Rc on its own gives you the ability to reach an item in different ways, but when you reach that item you can only modify it (via get_mut) if there are no other ways to reach the item – i.e. there are no other extant Rc or Weak references to the same item.
-That's hard to arrange, so Rc is often combined with another smart pointer type…
+An Rc on its own gives you the ability to reach an item in different ways, but when you reach that item, you can modify it (via get_mut) only if there are no other ways to reach the item—i.e., there are no other extant Rc or Weak references to the same item.
+That's hard to arrange, so Rc is often combined with RefCell.

-The next smart pointer type RefCell<T> relaxes the rule (Item 15) that an item can only be mutated by its owner or by code that holds the (only) mutable reference to the item.
-This interior mutability allows for greater flexibility – for example, allowing trait implementations that mutate internals even when the method signature only allows &self.
-However, it also incurs costs: as well as the extra storage overhead (an extra isize to track current borrows), the normal borrow checks are moved from compile-time to run-time.
+The next smart pointer type, RefCell<T>, relaxes the rule (Item 15) that an item can be mutated only by its owner or by code that holds the (only) mutable reference to the item.
+This interior mutability allows for greater flexibility—for example, allowing trait implementations that mutate internals even when the method signature allows only &self.
+However, it also incurs costs: as well as the extra storage overhead (an extra isize to track current borrows, as shown in Figure 1-8), the normal borrow checks are moved from compile time to runtime:

 #![allow(unused)]